FontysDeeltijdICT/Bier.Cool-Firmware/README.md

 This page is all about the famous firmware for the fridge sensor to keep track of the available beers

 ## Detect address Dallas ds18b20
-Each sensor has his own address, it is possible to add more ds18b20's.
+~~Each sensor has his own address, it is possible to add more ds18b20's.
-To find them the address upload the code from findAddressTempSensor.ino Once uploaded connect to serial monitor and copy the addresses, like 0x28, 0xE2, 0x1B, 0x77, 0x91, 0x6, 0x2, 0xEE
+To find them the address upload the code from findAddressTempSensor.ino Once uploaded connect to serial monitor and copy the addresses, like 0x28, 0xE2, 0x1B, 0x77, 0x91, 0x6, 0x2, 0xEE~~
+The code has been adjusted so that it scans for available devices.
+When multiple sensors are attached all get read.
+All the sensors will be used in the Json payload message.

 ## Bier.Cool firmware
 The Wemos D1 mini is being used for this project.
 The temperature sensor is connect on D2(equals GPIO4) and the limit switch on